Anjelina Lohalith: Career

 When professional coaches came to Kakuma to hold selection trials for a special training camp, they identified Lohalith's athletic ability and she was selected to train under Olympic champion marathon runner Tegla Loroupe at her sports foundation in Nairobi.
 Here, the 1500m runner trains with four other runners from South Sudan who will participate in the Olympic refugee team at Rio 2016. who has been selected by the International Olympic Committee (IOC) to compete for the Refugee Olympic Team in the women's 1500 m at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 Lohalith placed 40th out of 41 runners in Round 1 of the event with a time of 4:47.38.
 She did not advance.

 Lohalith hopes that through her success in running she will be able to help her parents who she has not seen since she was 8 years old.

-Provisional suspension

-On 30 April 2024, Lohalith was issued with a provisional suspension by the Athletics Integrity Unit in relation to "Presence/Use of a Prohibited Substance (Trimetazidine)" under anti-doping rules.
+After an initial suspension, in December 2024 Lohalith was issued with three-year ban backdated to March 2024 for an anti-doping rule violation after testing positive for trimetazidine.